enarjord/passivbot/README.md

 will make entries automatically, but will also work with user making manual entries and adding to or removing from positions

-it can go both long and short, taking profit at set static markup

-if price moves up when short or down when long, it will double down on its position at liquidation price, thus pushing liquidation further away
+it works by entering small, then either closing position at static markup or doubling down at liquidation price

-depending on initial entry amount and funds available in futures wallet, it can double down repeatedly until position is closed or funds run out
+depending on initial entry amount and funds available in futures wallet, it will double down repeatedly until position is closed or funds run out

 position size is doubled after each doubling down